 The Master trains professional figures who support the anatomo-pathologists and forensic doctor activities on corpses.
 The purpose of the course is increasing the level of operative autonomy of TSLB staff in pathological anatomy and forensic medicine.
 The knowledge, competencies and abilities acquired help them carry out, in organizational autonomy and synergy with the medical staff, activities related to the autoptic practice, macroscopic examination of biopsy and operating room samples, choosing the technical strategies to adopt in each case and in interdisciplinary relation with the healthcare professionals of the clinical-care, surgical and intern areas.

-The First-level Short Specialisation Degree as Assistant to Pathologist: Autoptic, Histological and Molecular Techniques of Pathological Anatomy and Forensic Medicine provides training on:
+The Master’s Degree in Pathologist Assistant: Autopsy, Histological and Molecular Techniques in Pathological Anatomy and Forensic Medicine provides training in:

-LAB ORGANIZATION AND DIAGNOSTIC PROCESS MONITORING, QUALITY CERTIFICATION AND CONTROL.
-FUNDAMENTALS OF STATISTICS AND CLINICAL EPIDEMIOLOGY
+LABORATORY ORGANISATION AND MONITORING OF THE DIAGNOSTIC PROCESS, CERTIFICATION AND QUALITY CONTROL.
+PRINCIPLES OF STATISTICS AND CLINICAL EPIDEMIOLOGY

-• Basic clinical statistics and epidemiology fundamentals; data processing (Excel).
+• Basic concepts of statistics and clinical epidemiology; data processing (Excel)

 ETHICAL PRINCIPLES, PRIVACY REGULATIONS, INTERDISCIPLINARY COMMUNICATION

-• Personal data processing and protection (GDPR 679/16) in the clinical practice.
+• Processing and protection of personal data (European Regulation GDPR 679/16) in clinical practice.
+Interdisciplinary communication

-• Diagnostic flow in the microbiology lab: collection, transportation and microbiological testing on autoptic material.
+• The diagnostic flow in the microbiology laboratory: sampling, transport and microbiological investigations on autopsy material

-• Chemical and biological safety in the pathological anatomy lab and in the autopsy room: theory and practice.
+• Chemical and biological safety in the pathological anatomy laboratory and autopsy room: theory and practice

 BIOBANKING

-• Purpose and operational organization of biobanking (tissue and genetic material samples).
+• Purpose and operational organisation of biobanking (tissue samples and genetic material)

-• Principles of topographic and organ anatomy (macroscopic, microscopic)
+• Principles of topographical and organ anatomy (macroscopic, microscopic)

 PATHOLOGICAL ANATOMY